An allowance can teach kids valuable money management skills. But you may wonder how to get started. This guide can help.

 But eventually, you’ll begin to see your kids make wise spending choices, become aware of what’s a good price and what’s too expensive, and hold off on impulse buys in favor of placing that money in savings.

-And better yet, see them head off to college or post-high school employment equipped with valuable skills that will pay off (pun intended) for years to come.
+And better yet, you’ll see them head off to college or post-high school employment equipped with valuable skills that will pay off (pun intended) for years to come.